Fort Robinson: History

 In 1885, the 9th Cavalry Regiment, nicknamed the Buffalo Soldiers by Native Americans, was stationed at Fort Robinson.
 During the next several years, the fort was enlarged, and military training was a major activity.
-From 1889-1890, Second Lieutenant Charles Young served here and later was reassigned to the regiment.
+From 1889 to 1890, Second Lieutenant Charles Young served here and later was reassigned to the regiment.
 A black pioneer officer who had graduated from West Point, he was the highest-ranking black person in the US Army throughout his career and achieved the rank of colonel.
-From 1887-1898, the fort served as regimental headquarters.
+From 1887 to 1898, the fort served as regimental headquarters.
 The post gymnasium and theatre, built in 1904, provided entertainment for the soldiers.

 In 1919 at the end of World War I, Fort Robinson became the world's largest quartermaster remount depot.
 It was used as a breeding and training center for horses and mules for the military.
 In addition, stallions owned by the military were used to breed with local stock to improve it.
 During the Great Depression, a hobo was murdered on a Chicago & Northwestern freight train within the fort.
 During World War II, the fort was the site of a K-9 corps training center and a German prisoner-of-war camp.